AmeyaP26/Criminal-Face-Recognition-System/readme.md

 Technologies used in this project:
 1. Image downloader - Imageeye extension for data collection
 2. Python
-3. Numpy and OpenCV for data cleaning
+3. Numpy for data cleaning
 4. Matplotlib & Seaborn for data visualization
+5. OpenCV for Face recognition algorithm
-5. Sklearn for model building
+6. Sklearn for model building
-6. Visual studio code as IDE
+7. Visual studio code as IDE
-7. Python flask for http server
+8. Python flask for http server
-8. HTML/CSS/Javascript for UI
+9. HTML/CSS/Javascript for UI